With any surgical procedure, including laser eye surgery, it’s important to address a number of principal issues and questions upfront.

 Is it the right option for you personally?
 What exactly will the procedure involve?
 And – most importantly for many people – what can you expect the outcomes to be?
-What are the laser eye surgery effects both short- and long-term?
+What are the refractive surgery effects both short- and long-term?

 Firstly, let’s acknowledge a few key facts: